 In 2017, Melissa participated in the UC Santa Cruz Farm Apprenticeship program and received her Certificate in Ecological Horticulture.
 She also received her Permaculture Design Certificate from Santa Cruz Permaculture in 2017 and participated in the same course the following year as a teaching assistant.

 At the end of 2017, Melissa launched Green Gal Consulting, offering digital marketing, writing, editing, administrative support, and other services for small businesses.

 For the 2018 growing season, Melissa cultivated Green Gal’s Garden, a small market garden and community supported agriculture (CSA) program in the Santa Cruz Mountains.
-At the end of 2018, Melissa and her husband moved to Reno, Nevada, where she started selling her organic sourdough bread at the local Riverside Farmers Market in Reno.
+At the end of 2018, Melissa and her husband moved to Reno, Nevada, where she sold her organic sourdough bread at the local Riverside Farmers Market in Reno.